redhat-performance/cloud-governance/README.md

 ![](images/cloud_governance.png)

-This tool provides a lightweight and flexible framework for deploying cloud management policies focus on cost optimize and security.
+This tool provides a lightweight and flexible framework for deploying cloud management policies focusing on cost optimize and security.

 This tool support the following policies: